 A popular example is the AARP plan.
 One of the plans that they heavily advertise is their term plan that has continued increasing premiums and expires upon the 80th birthday of the insured.

-This is another type of coverage intended to pay for end-of-life expenses and is arranged directly with the mortuary, essentially listing them as the beneficiary.
+This type of coverage is intended to pay for final expenses and is arranged directly with the mortuary, essentially listing them as the beneficiary.

 This option allows you to have things all planned out so your loved ones do not have to do much.
-This might sound good but it makes the assumption that they will still be in business, that they will manage the money accordingly, that you will not change your wishes, and that you will not move.
+This might sound good, but it makes the assumptions that they will still be in business, that they will manage the money accordingly, that you will not change your wishes, and that you will not move.

-Pre-need locks you into these decisions with no flexibility.
+Pre-need locks you into these decisions with limited flexibility.

 How To Find The Best Coverage

 The important thing to know is that the best company for you could be completely different than the best for your parents, your neighbor, or even your spouse!

 This is because of the particular health conditions accepted by each insurance company during the underwriting process.
 There is no “one size fits all” plan.